 The size premium was one of the first factors to be discovered.
 The famous “three-factor model” I talked about recently included market beta, size and value.

-So, given a choice between two stocks that rate equally on all other factors, we should prefer buying the smaller one.
+Given a choice between two stocks that rate equally on all other factors, we should prefer buying the smaller one.

 Why the Size Factor Works